-- Holistic, interagency, and cross-sectoral collaboration and coordination when working with victims/survivors, families, and children who experience IPV, including sectors such as the legal system, law enforcement, health, violence against women supports, child welfare/protection and education.
-This is particularly important for children who are exposed to IPV in their homes, as "the presence of children often increases the number of agencies involved with a family."
-(Olszowy et al., 2020, p.
-2). - Flexible, empathetic, accessible, and culturally safe child welfare service provision so that victims/survivors and families feel safe seeking help and see child welfare as a compassionate/ helpful resource.
+- Flexible, empathetic, accessible, and culturally safe child welfare service provision so that victims/survivors and families feel safe seeking help and see child welfare as a compassionate/ helpful resource.
 This includes enhanced, individualized, and child-centred risk assessment and safety planning for children and families, as well as childand family-informed risk management strategies when working with abusers. - Working with victims/survivors, perpetrators, and families to ensure agency and autonomy for victims/survivors, as well as children and families, so that their voices/perspectives are heard and lived experiences are believed.
-This includes meaningful engagement with fathers with systems and supports, including parenting and anti-violence based counselling and programs and related psychoeducational supports as well as increased accountability in instances of abuse.

-- Mom said they want violence to stop, not the marriage.
-[They] worked with extended family, Nations and Elders.
-They gathered the circle.
-Not afraid to take a chance. - Engagement session participan - Working with Indigenous families and communities to ensure culturally informed approaches to the best interests of the child(ren) and, when involving Indigenous children, to include important considerations such as cultural and community connection.
+This includes meaningful engagement with fathers with systems and supports, including parenting and anti-violence based counselling and programs and related psychoeducational supports as well as increased accountability in instances of abuse. - Working with Indigenous families and communities to ensure culturally informed approaches to the best interests of the child(ren) and, when involving Indigenous children, to include important considerations such as cultural and community connection.
 This could include Indigenous liaisons to facilitate relationships among families and services (e.g., law enforcement, victim services, child welfare, legal) as an effective strategy for increasing safety and decreasing distrust.
-Supports and services should be flexible, individualized, culturally informed/ safe and, when possible, Indigenous-led.
-RCY engagement with Our Children Our Way Society stressed the importance of cultural awareness, response-based practices and adopting a de-colonial perspective on violence. - Culturally safe and trauma/violenceinformed service provision that is responsive to victim/survivor and family needs, realities, and lived experiences, as opposed to incident-specific responses to IPV and family violence.
+Supports and services should be flexible, individualized, culturally informed/safe and, when possible, Indigenous-led.
+RCY engagement with Our Children Our Way Society stressed the importance of cultural awareness, response-based practices and adopting a de-colonial perspective on violence.